bibek12345/DIPC/CloudWorkshop_DIPC_301.md

 ./dicloudConfigureAgent.sh -recreate -debug -dipchost=**{DIPC SERVER HostName eg osc######DIPC##-oscnas001.uscom-central-1.oraclecloud.com}** -dipcport=443 -user=**{YOUR_CLOUD_ACCOUNT_USERNAME}** -password=**{YOUR_CLOUD_ACCOUNT_PASSWORD}** -authType=OAUTH2 -idcsServerUrl=https://idcs-bfb16122271a47fc91ada73842325e52.identity.oraclecloud.com -agentIdcsScope=https://919181A11AC6494CBCFA146EBC9A2A48.uscom-central-1.oraclecloud.com:443external -agentClientId=ec9958f548e7414f872cc480c0bf3455 -agentClientSecret=77321de1-6f4a-4997-945e-8acb271b0473
 	```
 	where:
-		{DIPC SERVER} - This have been provided in your environment page.
-Look for entry DIPC SERVER.
+		{DIPC SERVER} - This is the name of your DIPC Server.
+This have been provided in your environment page; look for entry DIPC SERVER.
-		{YOUR_USER} - This is the login you use to log into Oracle Cloud/DIPC server
+		{YOUR_USER} - This is the login you use to log into Oracle Cloud/DIPC server.
+This have been provided in your environment page; look for entry YOUR_USER
-		{YOUR_PASSWORD} - This is the password of the login you use to log into Oracle Cloud/DIPC server
+		{YOUR_PASSWORD} - This is the password of the login you use to log into Oracle Cloud/DIPC server.
+This have been provided in your environment page; look for entry YOUR_PASSWORD
 	```
 8. New directories will be created, to look at them execute: ls
 9. We will take a look at the configuration file (agent.properties) and we will change the port in which this agent will talk to DIPC